Struggling For Tech Direction? 10 Things Non-Technical Founders Should Know Before Hiring

 - Transition to full‑time hires once you understand your needs

 This lets you build technical knowledge gradually while ensuring early hiring decisions are well‑informed.
 It’s also more cost‑effective than hiring the wrong full‑time person.
+If you’re unsure about the fractional CTO model, read more about whether fractional leadership makes sense for your stage before committing to a full-time hire.

 10. Prepare for the AI‑Native Development Era